Rutten-Sara/Effect-modified-DLNM/README.md

 # Distributed lag non-linear models with effect modification using Laplacian P-splines
-Sara Rutten, Thomas Neyens, Elisa Duarte and Christel Faes
+Sara Rutten, Thomas Neyens, Elisa Duarte, Antonio Gasparrini and Christel Faes

 ## About this repository
 This repository contains the Rcodes used to generate the results from the paper "Distributed lag non-linear models with effect modification using Laplacian P-splines".